-In order to make it happen, a service provider has to offer a type of compensation for the car owners, and a corresponding billing mechanism.
-For the former, there is a set of options including those directly related to the operator-user relationships, such as decreased monthly rates and/or extended subscription periods, as well as priority in service, guaranteed rate during congestion, and so on.
+In order to make it happen, a service provider has to offer (i) a type of compensation for the car owners and (ii) a corresponding billing mechanism.
+For the former, there is a set of options including those directly related to the operator-user relationships, such as decreased monthly rates and/or extended subscription periods, as well as priority in service, guaranteed rate during congestion, etc.

-Further, a billing mechanism is a necessary component of such incentive-driven services.
-The set of requirements imposed on its choice includes robustness to a loss of control connection, high levels of security during authorization and encryption of all the exchanged billing-specific information, operational accuracy, and simplicity.
+Further, a billing mechanism is a necessary component of the incentive-driven services.
+The set of requirements imposed on its choice includes robustness to a loss of control connection, high levels of security during authorization and encryption of all the exchanged billing-specific information, operational accuracy, as well as simplicity.
 There are two fundamental paths to implementing an efficient billing algorithm.

 In a fully centralized system, the operators become responsible for all the phases, such as collection, storage, and interpretation of information on the individual contributions by the users.
 To alleviate the cases of false notification by malicious participants, each session has to be authorized and data needs to be collected from both endpoints.
-In the case of a multi-tenant deployment, a dedicated entity must be empowered to account, store, and distribute the rewards collected by the stakeholders [13].
+In case of a multi-tenant deployment, a dedicated entity needs to be empowered to account, store, and distribute the rewards collected by the stakeholders [13].

 An alternative to the above is a network-assisted decentralized billing solution [14].
 There are numerous practical contexts, where decentralized incentivization mechanisms have been deployed successfully.
 A famous example is peer-to-peer file sharing and streaming services.
-Therein, reciprocity-based mechanisms where the peers maintain and share the information about other peers' contributions remain a popular method.
+There, reciprocity-based mechanisms where the peers maintain and share the information about other peers' contributions remain a popular method.
 In such schemes, network assistance is still required for authentication purposes, but the actual billing process could be made decentralized.

+VI.
 CONCLUSIONS

-The unprecedented proliferation of interconnected autonomous machines drastically increases the intensity and depth of human-machine interactions.
-On the one hand, this introduces a wide range of novel challenges with respect to how the individual procedures, technologies, and the overall working services and applications should be engineered, mindful of the unique capabilities and limitations of humans as well as machines.
-On the other hand, this presents an excellent opportunity to jointly engage both sides to take advantage of rich mutual collaboration and shield any weaknesses with each other's strengths.
+The unprecedented proliferation of the interconnected autonomous machines drastically increases the intensity and the depth of human-machine interactions.
+On the one hand, this introduces a wide range of novel challenges with respect to how the individual procedures, technologies, as well as the overall working services and applications should be engineered - mindful of the unique capabilities and limitations of humans and machines alike.
+On the other hand, this brings along an excellent opportunity to jointly engage both sides to take advantage of rich mutual collaboration and shield any weaknesses with each other's strengths.
 In this article, we have confirmed that this remains valid for people as well as for connected machines.

 Our novel analysis of an illustrative consumer IoT scenario for different user involvement levels and over four perspective radio technologies demonstrates that even moderate human assistance makes a decisive difference and unlocks significant energy savings for networked machines.
-Importantly, our offered numerical results suggest that while each of the addressed wireless solutions does benefit from keeping people in the loop, the actual response for every system profile depends on the flexibility of the underlying access protocol.
+Importantly, our offered numerical results suggest that while each of the addressed wireless solutions does benefit from keeping people in the loop, the actual gains for every system profile depend on the flexibility of the underlying access protocol.
 At the same time, the costs associated with involving the human context may include certain incentivization-related expenditures.
-These may vary dramatically in the envisioned heterogeneous, multi-tenant deployments, which calls for careful planning of user engagement in a future people-centric IoT infrastructure.
-Ultimately, the rapidly maturing human-aware IoT ecosystem may become a new global utility, thus "disappearing" into the "fabric of everyday life" [15], while enabling a plethora of next-generation applications and services.
+These may vary a lot in the envisaged heterogeneous, multi-tenant deployments, which calls for careful planning of user engagement in future people-centric IoT infrastructure.
+Ultimately, the rapidly maturing human-aware IoT ecosystem may become a new global utility, thus "disappearing" in the "fabric of everyday life" [15], while enabling a plethora of next-generation applications and services.